+Guessing and zero correlation criteria

-Guessing and zero-correlation criteria.
-When participants gave a confidence rating of 50%, their classification performance was 57% (SD=23%), significantly above 50%, $\underline{t}(68) = 2.58$, $\underline{p} = .012$.
+When participants gave a confidence rating of 50%, their classification performance was 57% (SD = 23%), significantly above 50%, t(68) = 2.58, p = .012.
 That is, the guessing criterion for unconscious judgment knowledge was satisfied.

-One way of measuring the relationship between confidence and accuracy is the Chan-difference score (Dienes et al, 1995), namely the difference in average confidence between when the participant makes a correct and incorrect classification.
+One way of measuring the relationship between confidence and accuracy is the Chan-difference score (Dienes et al., 1995), namely the difference in average confidence between when the participant makes a correct and incorrect classification.
 The average confidence for correct answers was 69% and the average confidence for incorrect answers was 66%; the difference was significant, t(79) = 5.29, p < .0005.
 That is, there was conscious judgment knowledge according to the zero correlation criterion; participants to some extent knew the degree of knowledge that they had when making judgments.

 Table 2 displays the mean guessing criterion and Chan-difference scores for the different conditions.
-A 2 X 2 (training [rule search vs memorization] x attention [full vs divided]) between-participants ANOVA on each of the guessing criterion and Chan difference scores revealed no significant effects.
-The training and secondary task manipulations would appear to have had no effect, just looking at measures of the conscious or unconscious status of judgment knowledge.
-While one might expect no effects on the guessing criterion, one would expect these manipulations to affect the relative amount of conscious knowledge, as measured by the Chan difference score (cf Dienes et al, 1995).
+A 2×2 (training [rule search versus memorization] \times attention [full versus divided]) between-participants ANOVA on each of the guessing criteria and Chandifference scores revealed no significant effects.
+The training and secondary task manipulations would appear to have had no effect, just looking at measures of the conscious or unconscious status of judgment

+Table 2 Measure of the conscious status of judgment knowledge in Experiment 2 knowledge.
+While no effects on the guessing criterion might be expected, these manipulations would be expected to affect the relative amount of conscious knowledge, as measured by the Chan difference score (cf. Dienes et al., 1995).